jimthoburn/wordpress/README.md

 ## Deployment

-1. [Use this template](https://github.com/jimthoburn/wordpress/generate) to generate a new repository for MySQL in your GitHub account.
+1. [Use this template](https://github.com/jimthoburn/wordpress/generate) to generate a new repository for WordPress in your GitHub account.

 1. Change the name of the default branch in your repository.
 For example: `main`